nicholasohjj/tp/docs/UserGuide.md

 **Example:**

-- `mark_assignment 1 as/Assignment 1` marks the first assignment in the list as completed.
+- `mark_assignment 1 as/Assignment 1` marks the assignment named "Assignment 1" of the first student in the list as completed.

 #### Unmarking an Assignment: `unmark_assignment`